GamerKC/householdobjectdetection/README.md

 # 🧠 YOLO Object Detection with Gradio GUI

-This project is a simple web app built with [Gradio](https://www.gradio.app/) that allows users to upload an image and see object detections using a YOLOv8 model (`yolo11m.pt` by default).
+This project is a simple web app built with [Gradio](https://www.gradio.app/) that allows users to upload an image and see object detections using a custom model.
 The app annotates the image with bounding boxes and labels and displays the detected object list.

 ---